Jane Richards Roth: Notable clerks

 example of an “academic feeder judge.”

 Notable cases

 On July 3, 2019, Roth ruled that Amazon is responsible for product deficiencies.

 Personal life

-Roth's husband was William V. Roth, Jr., the late United States Senator from Delaware who sponsored legislation creating the Roth IRA.
+Roth's husband was William Roth, the late United States Senator from Delaware who sponsored legislation creating the Roth IRA.
 They had two children, Katharine K. Roth and William V. Roth III.
 Her daughter Katherine died in 2014.